A persistent volume (PV) is a piece of storage in the Kubernetes cluster, while a persistent volume claim (PVC) is a request for storage.

 To access persistent storage, a pod must have a PVC mounted as a volume.
 This PVC lets your deployment application store its data in an external location, so that if a pod fails, it can be replaced with a new pod and continue accessing its data stored externally, as though an outage never occurred.

 Each Rancher project contains a list of PVCs that you’ve created, available from Resources > Workloads > Volumes.
+(In versions before v2.3.0, the PVCs are in the Volumes tab.)
 You can reuse these PVCs when creating deployments in the future.

 PVCs are Required for Both New and Existing Persistent Storage